Skip to content

 copit update vendor/serde

-# Sync all tracked sources
+# Update all tracked sources

-copit sync
+copit update-all

 Installation